-All options were awarded under the 1999 Team Member Stock Ownership Plan.
+(1) All options were awarded under the 1999 Team Member Stock Ownership Plan.
 All options vest immediately in the event of a change in control of the Company and have a term of ten years.
-The options become exercisable in annual installments of 25%, beginning May 22, 2001.
+The options became exercisable with respect to 55% of the shares on November 16, 2001; the options will become exercisable with respect to the remaining shares in annual installments of 15% each, beginning November 16, 2002.

-Assumed annual appreciation rates are set by the SEC and are not a forecast of future appreciation.
+(2) Assumed annual appreciation rates are set by the SEC and are not a forecast of future appreciation.
 The amounts shown are pre-tax and assume the options will be held throughout the entire ten-year term.
 If Papa John's Common Stock does not increase in value after the grant date of the options, the options are valueless.